jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 }
 ```

-There are other use-cases where the access to the old state is definitely needed, and you always have access therefore.
+There are other use-cases where the access to the old state is definitely needed, and therefore you always have access.

 #### Complete Example